department-of-veterans-affairs/vets-website/content/pages/ID-card-types.md

 You’ll need to fill out an Application for Identification Card/DEERS Enrollment (DD Form 1172-2). <br>
 [Download DD Form 1172-2](http://www.cac.mil/Portals/53/Documents/dd1172-2.pdf).</br>

-You'll need to turn in your completed application to a Real-Time Automated Personnel Identification System (RAPIDS) office for processing. </br>
+Then turn in your completed application to a Real-Time Automated Personnel Identification System (RAPIDS) office for processing. </br>

 [Learn more about how to apply for a DoD Identification Card](http://www.cac.mil/).